 threshold parameters used by the real-time detection algorithm.

-While suggestive, my analysis does not identify causality because I do not compare my results with the counterfactual scenario in which treatments (i.e., JRE appearances) do not occur.
+While suggestive, my analysis is not causal because I do not compare my results with the counterfactual scenario in which treatments (i.e., JRE appearances) do not occur.
 The false positives identified by the real-time algorithm are reminders that my results may be driven by other confounding factors.

 It would be useful to compare guests’ popularity dynamics near JRE appearances with those near appearances on other fora.
 This comparison would help me separate the effect of increased online presense in general from the effect of appearing on The Joe Rogan Experience in particular, and may thereby provide stronger hints at causality.